rnowling/rnowling.github.io/_posts/2025-07-25-ai-programming-assistants-part-iii.md

 Gemini understood what I was asking and happily implemented it.
 My character is still dying without a means to repair itself but at least it lives a little longer.

+## Reflections and Next Steps
+I continue to be very impressed with Gemini so far.
+My first prompt (adding rooms and hallways) was pretty basic.
+Gemini was able to infer that the map would need walls and that collision detection will be needed so that character can't walk through them.
+I didn't think
+Gemini would get that right the first time -- I thought I would have to expand the prompt with more details.
+Secondly, I didn't expect
+Gemini to implement a process for procedurally generating the maps -- I assumed it would create a single map and store it as data in the program.

+Gemini performed similar feats for the two other prompts.
+Although I made the prompts more descriptive, there were details that I forgot to mention that Gemini ended up inferring.
+For example, when the player loses, the game prints a message.
+I didn't tell Gemini to do that, but it is logical that I would expect the game to do that.
+Gemini inferred the intention and implemented it.

+I have two more elements to add to the game.
+I want to add part objects that the character can pick up.
+If the character gets all of the parts, it can repair itself and its energy level will hold steady.
+Secondly, I want to add an introductory screen with a story that gives background and context for the game.
+Expect to see the results in my next blog post.

+I plan to finish the blog post with thoughts on how I would turn these into an assignment for students.
+After running the initial prompts, the students should be more comfortable coming up with their own.
+The assignment will need to detail how students can checkpoint the game so they can backtrack if things go poorly.
+Armed with that knowledge, students should have a wide space of ways to expand the game and hopefully develop some skills and confidence in programming with an AI assistant.

+## Appendix
+Here's the code for the script after the changes described above were made:

 ![](/images/roguelike/v5_terminal.png)